Fiszh/DownloadTwitchEmotes/README.md

 **Configure the Script**

 Open the script file and replace the placeholders with the appropriate values:
-   - `channelTwitchID`: The Twitch User ID of the broadcaster.
+   - `channelTwitchID: The Twitch User ID of the broadcaster.`
-   - `channelTwitchName`: The Twitch username of the broadcaster.
+   - `channelTwitchName: The Twitch username of the broadcaster.`

    **Example:**
    ```